-- 1. Directors of the companies of the Group must be respectable and capable persons with recognised expertise, competence, experience, qualifications, training, availability and commitment to their duties. - 2.
-Directors of the companies of the Group must also distinguish themselves by their professionalism and integrity, which must translate into transparent, diligent, responsible, efficient, professional, loyal, honest, good-faith and objective conduct, in line with the values of excellence, quality and innovation in furtherance of the corporate interest, the principles set out in this Code of Ethics and the corporate values provided for in the Purpose and Values of the Iberdrola group.

-3. Directors of the companies of the Group have the duty to cultivate the ongoing improvement of the above-mentioned qualities and capabilities.
+- 1. Directors of the Iberdrola Group's companies must be respectable and capable persons with recognised expertise, competence, experience, qualifications, training, availability and commitment to their duties. - 2.
+Directors of the Group's companies must also distinguish themselves by their professionalism and integrity, which must translate into transparent, diligent, responsible, efficient, professional, loyal, honest, good-faith and objective conduct, in line with the values of excellence, quality and innovation in furtherance of the corporate interest, the principles set out in this Code of Ethics and the corporate values provided for in the Purpose and Values of the Iberdrola Group. - 3.
+Directors of the companies integrated within Iberdrola have the duty to cultivate the ongoing improvement of the above-mentioned qualities and capabilities.